yegor256/blog/_drafts/_data.md

 What is the point of having an attribute if there are no getters and setters to read it and to modify it, right?

-With this new feature we won't need the help of [Lombok](https://projectlombok.org/features/GetterSetter), or [IntelliJ IDEA](https://www.jetbrains.com/help/idea/generating-getters-and-setters.html).
+With this new feature we'll no longer need the help of [Lombok](https://projectlombok.org/features/GetterSetter), or [IntelliJ IDEA](https://www.jetbrains.com/help/idea/generating-getters-and-setters.html).

 <hr/>

-Maybe I should turn my ideas into official proposals to [JCP](https://jcp.org/en/participation/committee)?
+Maybe I should turn my ideas into official proposals to [JCP](https://jcp.org/en/participation/committee).
 What do you think?